fbacchella/jeromqperf/README.md

 A simple example, used to test allocators can be found in the package `jmh.bench.allocators`.

+The ZMQ context and runner will be provided by a class using the JMH annotation `org.openjdk.jmh.annotations.State(Scope.Benchmark)` what will be provided to each benchmark.
+This class needs to instantiate a `jmh.perf.BenchmarkContext` that will be used by each benchmark.
+THis class provides a single ZMQ context, and many helpers methods that can be used by individual benchmarks.
+This class is given an instance of a class implementing `jmh.perf.BenchmarkContext`, specifics to a set of benchmark that describe the elemets of ZMQ that needs to be measured.

 It generate a simple `jeromqperf.jar` that will launch run.

 Usage: